How to Choose a Hospital Bed for Home Use

 Specialty hospital beds are specialized beds that are designed to meet very specific patient needs.
 Some specialty beds address fall risks, bariatric patient weight, and non-clinical designs.

-Although not hospital beds, sleep-to-stand beds have some of the same positioning options as hospital beds.
-Sometimes, they are referred to as sit to stand beds or adjustable beds.
-They provide comfortable support for a lot of the things a person would use a home hospital bed for, like sleeping, reading, watching tv, or just relaxing.
+Although not hospital beds, sleep-to-stand beds have some of the exact positioning options as hospital beds.
+Sometimes, they are referred to as sit-to-stand beds or adjustable beds.
+They provide comfortable support for many things a person would use a home hospital bed for, like sleeping, reading, watching TV, or relaxing.
 They look more like standard beds and can be ordered in larger sizes to accommodate two sleepers.
-The less-institutional feel is attractive for many users.
+The less-institutional feel is attractive to many users.
 There are a few basic models with manually adjustable frames, but they are not used in caregiving settings.
-By far, most adjustable beds are fully electric and some can take users from lying down to standing up for easy transfers.
-They are a good choice for people who seek some of the features of a hospital bed but want the look and feel and sizing options of a traditional bed.
+By far, most adjustable beds are fully electric, and some can take users from lying down to standing up for easy transfers.
+They are a good choice for people who seek some of the features of a hospital bed but want a traditional bed's look, feel, and size options.

 Pros